Date: Wednesday, 28 September 2022, 7th Anniversary.

 2021 theme: “The Right to Know – Building Back Better with Access to Information”.

-2020 theme: “Access to Information – Saving lives, Building Trust, Bringing Hope”.
+2020 theme: “Access to Information – Saving Lives, Building Trust, Bringing Hope”.

 2019 theme: “Leaving No One Behind”.